jgn/stoor/README.md

 ## Things left out

 * No support for changing the "base path."
-* No support for changling Gollum options - all the default options are taken
+* No support for changing Gollum options - all the default options are taken

 ## Testing